Taking Stock – What Are Your Chances?

-Your first step is to go through another brainstorming session.
+Your first step is to go through another brainstorming session to determine what are your chances for success.
 This is your second session, so let the creative juices flow.
 Don’t rule out anything.
 Let ideas float to the surface, dredge up skills and achievements you’ve either forgotten or take totally for granted.
 If you’re stuck, print out the worksheet on the following page and fill it in… which will take you even deeper into your introspective creativity.

 |My Strengths||My Weaknesses|